Bousfield-Kan completion as a codensity $\infty$-monad: Introduction

-At the end of the introduction, we briefly comment on our approach to $\infty$-monads and on strict monoidal $\infty$-categories, which form the technical foundation of the paper.
-There are several approaches to defining monads in the setting of $\infty$-categories.
+Here, we discuss our approach to the notion of a monad on an $\infty$-category.
+There are several ways to define them.
 Lurie, in \cite{Lur07}, first defines a monoidal $\infty$-category as a cocartesian fibration over $\Ner(\Delta)^{\op}$ satisfying certain conditions, and defines an algebra object as a section of this fibration satisfying certain properties.
 An $\infty$-monad is then defined as an algebra object in the monoidal $\infty$-category of endofunctors of an $\infty$-category.
 Another approach is given by Riehl and Verity in \cite{riehl2016homotopy}.
 They consider a quasi-categorically enriched category $\mathcal{K}$ and define an $\infty$-monad as a quasi-categorically enriched functor from a certain one-object quasi-categorically enriched category $\underline{\sf Mnd}\to \mathcal{K}$.
 The equivalence between these two approaches was established by Haugseng \cite[\S 8]{haugseng2020lax}.
-Since our main examples of monoidal $\infty$-categories are subcategories of the $\infty$-category of endofunctors $\End(\CC)$, which carries a natural associative composition operation, we adopt the more elementary and rigid approach of Riehl and Verity, reformulated in a form more suitable for our purposes.
+Since our main examples of monoidal $\infty$-categories are subcategories of the $\infty$-category of endofunctors $\End(\CC)$, which carries a natural associative composition operation, we adopt the more elementary approach of Riehl and Verity, reformulated in a form more suitable for our purposes.

 By an $\infty$-category, we always mean a quasi-category.
-A strict monoidal $\infty$-category $\mathcal{E}$ is defined as an $\infty$-category equipped with the structure of a simplicial monoid.
+A strict monoidal $\infty$-category $\mathcal{E}$ is defined as a simplicial monoid, whose underlying simplicial set is an $\infty$-category.
 For example, the nerve $\Ner(E)$ of an ordinary strict monoidal category $E$ is a strict monoidal $\infty$-category.
 One can also view a strict monoidal $\infty$-category as a quasi-categorically enriched category with a single object.
 An $\infty$-monoid in a strict monoidal $\infty$-category $\mathcal{E}$ is a morphism of simplicial monoids

 where $\Delta_+$ is the augmented simplex category with its standard strict monoidal structure.
+The join-slice adjunction defines a cosimplicial object in the slice category of (the underlying $\infty$-category of) $\EE$

+that we call the associated cosimplicial coaugmented object.
 The $\infty$-category of $\infty$-monoids is defined as the mapping space in the simplicial category of simplicial monoids